Netruitus/lc-k8/README.md

     - Mod configs adjusted for balance
 - QoL changes
     - More coworkers!
 And they can be late joiners too
-    - See directly below
+    - See your feet and what's below
     - See total value of all scrap in your ship
     - More graphic settings
     - No more limits on how much you can sell at once
     - Hear active Walkies
     - Better saving (and more items to save)
-    - More accuracte stamina display
     - Intro is no more!
 - Fixes
-    - No more jumping lag
-    - Hitboxes on doors work properly
+    - There is a bunch of performance fixes
+    - Some are better visible (no jumping lag) than others
+    - Even some hitboxes are fixed
-    - More sounds can be heard now
+    - Or more sounds can be heard
-    - Not one, not two, but three general lag fixes!
+    - Or AI works better
+    - But overally the game should work better now
+    - And unless you want to debug issues on your own, all logs are disabled to achieve it
 - Convenience features
     - Keep your items when using inverse teleporter
-    - More terminal commands
+    - More terminal commands + history (Linux masterrace)
     - Monitor what your companions see
     - (A little) More stamina!
     - Switch radar's target in terminal with arrows